 Optimize areas in your business based on chosen metrics

 When you see some alarming decreases or increases in the metrics you consider essential, don’t wait.
-Instead, optimize them with specific actions.
+Instead, optimize them with specific actions based on descriptive analytics to understand the reasons behind these fluctuations.
 Also, keep tracking the metrics to control the changes.

 Take into account a bigger picture

 It’s vital to consider a broader perspective.
-The alarming changes might signal that something is happening in the market.
-For example, new solutions are available in the e‑commerce industry, or new competitors have entered the market.
+The alarming changes might signal that something is happening in the market that affects customer engagement.
+For example, new solutions are available in the e-commerce industry, or new competitors have entered the market.

 Segment your audience

-Audience segmentation categorizes customers based on their behavior, preferences, or other aspects like age, where they live, or their purchase history.
+Audience segmentation categorizes customers based on their behavior, preferences, or other aspects like age, where they live, how likely they are to churn, or their purchase history.
 It helps you target them with specific messages and products, which is also great for marketing purposes.

-Also, segmenting has several benefits — it helps to determine what type of customers you have and is an excellent way to understand them.
-You will know who your customers are, their needs, and how you can meet them.
+Also, segmenting has several benefits — it allows you to identify the type of customer you have and provides valuable insights into their behaviors.
+You will gain an understanding of your customers’ needs, motivations, preferences, and pain points and discover effective ways to develop targeted strategies and solutions that not only address their needs but also enhance their overall customer experience with your brand.
 Also, knowing your customers’ expectations gives you a better understanding of what analytics goals you should be setting.

 Read customer data with Luigi’s Box

 Using analytics with Luigi’s Box solution is easy and quick.
-It provides a solid set of tools like analytics, product recommender, AI‑powered site search,and personalized product listings.
-But the list continues.
+It provides a solid set of tools like analytics, product recommender, AI-powered site search, and personalized product listings.
+But the list goes on.
 With Luigi’s Box capabilities, customer data analysis is a pleasure.

 You can measure your results with Luigi’s Box.
 How?
 Thanks to its many valuable features and functions for data analysis.
 Let’s take a look at them!